overture-stack/ego/NOTES.md

 In the entity `Policy`, the field `accessLevel` of type `AccessLevel` (which is an enum), the `@Type` annotation is used, which is a hibernate specific and not JPA annotation.
 The goal is to minimize or eliminate use of hibernate specific syntax, and just use JPA related code.

 #### Solutions
-The goal is to map the enum to the database
+The goal is to map the enum to the database.
+In the end, solution 3 was chosen.

 ##### 1. Middleware Level Enum Handling without Hibernate Annotations
 Set the type of the field in the database to a `VARCHAR` and only use the `@Enumerated` JPA annotation